Skip to main content

 Postcolonial Collective

-In addition to our coffee hours for faculty and graduate students, we organize several scholarly events per year, usually in the form of lectures by visiting speakers.
-Most recently, we hosted Nathan Suhr-Sytsma from Emory University, who gave a lecture entitled “Modernism without Modernity?
-African Letters and Media from Things Fall Apart to Kintu.”
-We have received funding from the UGA Department of English and the Willson Center for Humanities & Arts to support our activities.
+In addition to our coffee hours for faculty and graduate students, we organize several events per year, usually in the form of lectures by visiting speakers, luncheons with scholars, and paper workshops.
+We are grateful for the generous contributions of the UGA Department of English, the Willson Center for Humanities & Arts, and the Arts and Humanities Research Council (AHRC).

 The best way to keep up to date with our events is to join our dedicated listserv.
-Please contact Dr. Alexander Fyfe if you would like to be added.
+Please contact Dr. Alexander Fyfe (Alexander.Fyfe@uga.edu) if you would like to be added.

 Support English at UGA